ghc-proposals/ghc-proposals/proposals/0000-extended-let.rst

 Alternatives
 ------------

-1. There are two possible syntaxes proposed for ``let`` in patterns.
-We must choose one.
+1. A `previous version of this proposal <https://github.com/goldfirere/ghc-proposals/blob/29abac166f44dc02b492462c2bcb942a8717354f/proposals/0000-extended-let.rst#id15>`_ included two possible syntaxes for a ``let`` amongst a list of patterns.
+Neither was very satisfactory, and discussion revealed that the syntax was really unnecessary.
+So I've removed this part of the proposal.

 Unresolved Questions
 --------------------

-1. What syntax to use for ``let`` in patterns?
+None at this time.